Grumman C-2 Greyhound: Origins

-The C-2 Greyhound, a derivative of the E-2 Hawkeye, shares the Sto-Wings and engines with the E-2, but has a widened fuselage with a rear loading ramp.
+The C-2 Greyhound, a derivative of the Northrop Grumman E-2 Hawkeye, shares the folding "Sto-Wings" and engines with the E-2, but has a widened fuselage with a rear loading ramp.
 The first of two prototypes flew in 1964.
 After successful testing, Grumman began production of the aircraft in 1965.
-The C-2 replaced the piston-engine Grumman C-1 Trader in the carrier onboard delivery (COD) role.
+The C-2 replaced the piston-engined Grumman C-1 Trader in the carrier onboard delivery (COD) role.
 The original C-2A aircraft were overhauled to extend their operational life in 1973.

 Powered by two Allison T56 turboprop engines, the C-2A can deliver up to 10,000 pounds (4,500 kg) of cargo or up to 28 passengers, and is normally configured for a cargo/passenger mix.
-It can also carry litter patients in medical-evacuation missions.
+It can also carry litter patients in medical evacuation missions.
 A cage system or transport stand restrains cargo during carrier launch and landing accelerations to prevent weight redistribution, which might adversely affect in-flight stability.
 The large aft cargo ramp and door and a powered winch allow straight-in rear cargo loading and unloading for fast turnaround.
-The Greyhound's ability to airdrop supplies and personnel, fold its wings, and generate power for engine starting and other uses provide an operational versatility found in no other cargo aircraft.
-Some parts commonality with the E-2 Hawkeye and the Grumman A-6 Intruder ease logistics support.
+The Greyhound's ability to airdrop supplies and personnel, fold its wings, and generate power for engine starting and other uses provide greater operational versatility.
+Some parts are shared with the E-2 Hawkeye and the Grumman A-6 Intruder to ease logistics support.

-The C-2 has four vertical stabilizers, of which three are fitted with rudders.
+The C-2 has four vertical stabilizers with three of which are fitted with rudders.
 A single vertical stabilizer large enough for adequate directional control would have made the aircraft too tall to fit on an aircraft carrier hangar deck.
 The four-stabilizer configuration has the advantage of placing the outboard rudder surfaces directly in line with the propeller wash, providing effective yaw control down to low airspeeds, such as during takeoff and landing.
 The inner-left stabilizer lacks a rudder, and has been called the "executive tail", as it has nothing to do compared to the other three.
 A single C-2 (2797) was equipped with an air-to-air refueling probe, but this was not installed in other aircraft.

 In 1984, the Navy ordered 39 new C-2A aircraft to replace older airframes.
 Dubbed the Reprocured C-2A or C-2A(R) due to the similarity to the original, the new aircraft has airframe improvements and better avionics.
 The older C-2As were phased out in 1987, and the last of the new models was delivered in 1990.